What is a Mommy Makeover?

 A mommy makeover typically involves rejuvenation of the breasts (with either an augmentation, lift, or both) and a tummy tuck.
 Just as with all of Dr. Sailon’s procedures, this must be carefully tailored to fit your individual anatomy, needs, and desires.
 Many other tools are available to help you feel refreshed from skin care, fillers, and botox to other surgical adjuncts such as liposuction.
 During your consultation, Dr. Sailon will review in detail the most appropriate approach to achieve your goals.

 Mommy Makeover with Dr. Sailon

-Although having children is one of the greatest joys in life, it is not without physical changes to a mother’s body afterwards.
-Regardless of how many children or what size, pregnancy and childbirth can leave their marks on the skin and muscles of the abdomen, breasts, and fat distribution.
+Although having children is one of the greatest joys in life, it is not without physical changes to a mother’s body afterward.
+Regardless of how many children or what size, pregnancy, and childbirth can leave their marks on the skin and muscles of the abdomen, breasts, and fat distribution.
 In addition, some struggle to lose their “baby weight.”